Oreo Cinnamon Rolls

 Making These Cinnamon Rolls by Hand vs. Stand Mixer

-My first couple batches of cinnamon rolls were made when I was home for the holidays, and I didn’t have a stand mixer.
+My first couple of batches of cinnamon rolls were made when I was home for the holidays, and I didn’t have a stand mixer.

 This recipe can be made by hand or with a dough hook / stand mixer.

-Whichever method you use to make the dough, just be sure to knead / mix the dough until it gets an elastic texture and pulls away from the bowl or counter.
+Whichever method you use to make the dough, just be sure to knead/mix the dough until it gets an elastic texture and pulls away from the bowl or counter.

 The dough should be tacky but not sticky once it’s ready to be rested.

-I like to test the dough by pressing into it with my finger.
+I like to test the dough by pressing it with my finger.
 It should feel tacky, but not leave any residue on your finger when you pull it away.

 image of cinnamon rolls with dark chocolate filling ready to be baked